ninedotnine/danso.ca/blog/intro.md

 While the main purpose of the website is to showcase my work in music and technology, I also intend to start writing more often.
 I shared a blog several years ago with a group of friends, but this will be entirely my own thoughts and words.

 I hope to regularly add new posts focusing on the intersection of math and music.
+I'll also post about ongoing or completed projects and possibly write tech guides.
 Knowing myself, I probably won't be able to resist the occasional post about ethics or politics as well.

 The source code to this website is publicly viewable on [GitLab](https://gitlab.com/danso/danso.ca) and the text is available under a [Creative Commons](http://creativecommons.org/) license.